tensorflow/datasets/docs/api_docs/python/tfds/load.md

 *   <b>`batch_size`</b>: `int`, set to > 1 to get batches of examples.
 Note that variable length features will be 0-padded.
 If `batch_size=-1`, will return the full dataset as `tf.Tensor`s.
-*   <b>`in_memory`</b>: `bool`, if `True`, loads the dataset in memory which increases iteration speeds.
-Note that if `True` and the dataset has unknown dimensions, the features will be padded to the maximum size across the dataset.
-By default (when `None`), will load the dataset in memory if the size is <1GB and all feature dimensions are statically known.
 *   <b>`download`</b>: `bool` (optional), whether to call
     <a href="../tfds/core/DatasetBuilder.md#download_and_prepare"><code>tfds.core.DatasetBuilder.download_and_prepare</code></a>
     before calling `tf.DatasetBuilder.as_dataset`.
 If `False`, data is expected